 Thanks to their strength, these glasses are dishwasher-safe on the top rack, but if you want to extend their lifespan, it might be better to hand wash them.

 These Italian-made wine glasses are shaped for white wine, with a stout bulb that feels comfortable when cradled in the hand to allow the wine to breathe and release aromas.

 The glasses are made from the company’s proprietary Star Glass, which is lead-free and crystal clear.
 They are laser cut for uniformly thin rims and a slender stem.
 Each glass is finished with a treatment that reinforces the stems and protects them from abrasions, which reduces the chances of most common cause of wine glass breakage.

 The set includes four 15-ounce glasses.
 They are dishwasher safe and shatter resistant, but you might want to hand wash to keep them from jostling around in the dishwasher.

 If you're looking to stock up on wine glasses for a party, or don't want to spend a lot on your stemware because your friends and family are prone to breaking them, these are the glasses for you.
-At less than $12 for four glasses, you can afford to keep a couple extras on hand.
+At this price-range, you can afford to keep a couple extras on hand.

 You can save time on cleanup by running these glasses through the dishwasher.